Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate

 To test the \textit{stability} of the LFC-based wavelength calibration, we obtain over several hours repeated LFC exposures interleaved with exposures of the FP etalon.
 The two types of exposures allow to measure the spectrograph drift in independent ways, once relative to the LFC and once relative to the FP.
 After data reduction as described above, all LFC lines in the spectra are fitted individually to determine their positions on the detector (Methods).
 For the FP exposures, the gradient method \citet{bouchy2001} is used to non-parametrically detect shifts of the spectra on the detector.
 As shown in Figure~\ref{fig:calib}a, we obtain separate drift measurements from the 3$^\mathrm{rd}$ and 4$^\mathrm{th}$ harmonic and in addition one drift value from the FP, where we only use the FP lines that overlap spectrally with the 3$^\mathrm{rd}$ harmonic (the FP calibration does not cover the UV).
-All three measurements agree well and detect a spectrograph drift of ca. 2~m/s over 4~hours.
+All three measurements agree well (within the amplitude of their scatter) and detect a systematic spectrograph drift of ca. -2~m/s over 4~hours.
 The agreement between the 3$^\mathrm{rd}$ harmonic and the FP validates the LFC, and the agreement between the 4$^\mathrm{th}$ harmonic with the two other measurements extends the validation to the UV regime.